Reimagine Education Project Grant

 - that are well-established for in person settings but may be new to your district, or

-- ALE best practice research in brand new programs that opened during the 2021-22 school year.
+- ALE best practice research in brand new programs.

 Each application will be reviewed in three categories: Equity Considerations, Pilot Design, and Sustainability and Budget.
 A complete description of the scoring criteria is available in the Application Scoring Rubric.